 Hodad’s

-Fieri got his buns to Ocean Beach to try this local burger spot, and you can still find his influence on the menu with the “Guido Burger” — topped with pastrami, Swiss cheese, spicy brown mustard, and grilled onions.
+Fieri got his buns to Ocean Beach to try this legendary burger spot, and you can still find his influence on the menu with the “Guido Burger” — topped with pastrami, Swiss cheese, spicy brown mustard, and grilled onions.

 Buying pizza here is dough well spent.